Are Ensembles Getting Better all the Time?: What happens for nonconvex losses?

 Indeed, let us focus for instance on the case where the ensemble is eventually right, \emph{i.e.}, when $\ybar_\infty < 0.5$.
 In that case, it can be shown that the subsequence of ensembles containing an odd number of models $L(\ybar_{2K+1} )$ decreases (see \citealp{shteingart2020majority}, Theorem~2, for a proof).
 However, monotonicity is broken when we include even numbers of models \citep{lam_et_al_1997}.
-A heuristic explanation of this failure, already mentioned by \cite{nicolas1785essai}, is that odd numbers of predictions allow ties. \citet[Section 3.1.1]{probst2018tune} discuss this problem of ties as well, and possible tie-breakers.
+A heuristic explanation of this failure, already mentioned by \cite{nicolas1785essai}, is that \review{even} numbers of predictions allow ties, while \review{odd} numbers do not.
+If we alter slightly the problem to always allow ties by allowing jurors to abstain from predicting, then monotonicity eventually holds, as we discuss in the next section and in Appendix \ref{sec:limitations-monotonicity}. \citet[Section 3.1.1]{probst2018tune} discuss this problem of ties as well, and possible tie-breakers.

-This counterexample shows that an example as benign as a Bernoulli distribution is problematic for the classification error, and that a more complex mathematical machinery than the one of the previous proofs is required. tex
+This counterexample shows that an example as benign as a Bernoulli distribution is problematic for the classification error, and that a more complex mathematical machinery than the one of the previous proofs is required.
+We will develop such a machinery in the next section, based on the following simple reformulation of the expected classification error.